masashitsubaki/QuantumDeepField_molecule/README.md

 ## Demo (work in progress)

-We are now preparing an online demo for predicting the molecular properties using the pre-trained QDF models.
+We are now preparing an online demo
+(we provide the script in the demo directory) for predicting the molecular properties using the pre-trained QDF models.